CappyT/g14control/README.md

   dgpu_enabled:
     Whether you want the dedicated NVIDIA GPU enabled (uses more power, need for graphics/games), `true`, `false`
   screen_hz:
     The refresh rate of the screen.
-Can be 60 (numeric) or 120 (numeric) (for supported models) or null for default
+Can be 60 (numeric) or 120 (numeric) (for supported models) or null for default refresh rate of your monitor
 ```

 The config.yaml has many examples of plans included by default.
 Modify at will.